tsibley/g/README.md

     git config color.grep.filename "green bold"
     git config color.grep.linenumber blue

+# vim `:grep` support with git-grep-or-ag

+If you find yourself using the `:grep` command to search files and load up the quickfix list from within vim, you opportunistically use `git grep` and fallback to `ag` if not in a git repo.
+In your `.vimrc`, put:

+    set grepprg=git-grep-or-ag

 # Installation

 viack requires only Perl and the modules that ship with core Perl.
 Of course,